parku/docs/api/locations.md

 title: Locations
 ---

 Get locations of parking spaces.
+A _public key_ is needed.

 ### Definition